 FOR IMMEDIATE RELEASE

-Tennessee is emerging as a powerhouse in the growing $1.4 trillion global advanced energy market.
-TAEBC’s 2018 Advanced Energy Economic Impact Report found that advanced energy contributes $39.7 billion to the state’s GDP.
-The industry employs nearly 360,000 Tennesseans and supports more than 18,170 businesses.
-Advanced energy is growing faster than the overall state economy, thanks in part to efforts like the Energy Mentor Network and its support for energy entrepreneurship.
+Tennessee has emerged as a leader in the $1.4 trillion global advanced energy market.
+TAEBC’s Advanced Energy Economic Impact Report found that advanced energy contributes $33.4 billion to the State’s GDP, employs nearly 325,000 and includes 17,000 businesses.
+Mentorship to energy entrepreneurs is critical to growing advanced energy’s economic impact in Tennessee.

 About the Energy Mentor Network